AmeerAhmedprogrammer/Binary_Insertion_Sort/README.md

+Binary Search and Insertion Sort built in Java

 Binary Search and Insertion Sort mashed into one to sort the character roster of Boku No Hero Academia to practice with a faster sorting algorithm.